Nixoriuz/Universal-Image-viewer/README.md

 | **Bitmap** | `.bmp`, `.ico`, `.ppm`, `.pcx` |
 | **Advanced** | `.tiff`, `.tif`, `.psd`, `.eps`, `.pdf`, `.svg` |

+---

 ### ⚙️ How It Works

 The script leverages the **Pillow** and **pillow-heif** libraries to open a given image file.
-It then saves a temporary, lossless PNG version of the image to your system's temporary directory.
-Finally, it calls the default system image viewer to display this temporary file, ensuring the window title reflects the original file's name.
+It then saves a temporary, **lossless** PNG version of the image to your system's default temporary directory.
+Because PNG is a lossless format, no quality is lost during this temporary conversion.

+The temporary directory location is determined by the `tempfile.gettempdir()` function in the code:
+* **Windows**: Usually `C:\Users\YourUsername\AppData\Local\Temp`
+* **macOS**: A secure folder inside `/var/folders/`
+* **Linux**: Usually `/tmp`

+Finally, it calls the default system image viewer to display this temporary file.
+The temporary file is not automatically deleted but will be cleared by your operating system's standard temp file cleanup rules.

+---

 ### 🚀 Getting Started

 #### Prerequisites

 You must have Python 3 installed.
 Then, install the required libraries using pip:
 ```bash
 pip install Pillow pillow-heif
 ````